yecril71pl/cpp-docs.pl-pl/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parametry

-`Ptr` Wskaźnik do tablicy docelowej.
+*PTR* wskaźnik do tablicy docelowej.

 ### <a name="return-value"></a>Wartość zwracana